dogokit/dogokit-akita/README.md

 - Ready to use React UI components, styled with Tailwind CSS, with the help of shadcn UI and more
 - Ability to develop beyond JavaScript and React, moonrepo can help to manage other runtimes and runtimes such as Golang, Rust, Vue, Angular, etc
 - Later support mobile app development with React Native using Expo
-- Highly customizable, 100% of the stack can still be changed
+- Highly customizable, 100% of the stack can still be changed or remove unnecessary parts

 ## Tech Stack